fivetran/dbt_facebook_ads_creative_history/README.md

 [![Apache License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # Facebook Ads Backwards Compatibility

+> ## ⚠️ Warning! ⚠️
+>
+> This package is no longer maintained by the Fivetran team and is not recommended for use.
+This package was required for an older version of the Facebook Ads dbt package.
+This compatibility is no longer needed and is not listed as a dependency in our other Facebook Ads packages.
+We recommend removing this package from your `packages.yml` and using the latest version of the dbt_facebook_ads package instead.
+>
+> To view the current release of the dbt_facebook_ads package, please refer to the [release list](https://github.com/fivetran/dbt_facebook_ads/releases).

 This package models Facebook Ads data from [Fivetran's connector](https://fivetran.com/docs/applications/facebook-ads).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/facebook-ads#schemainformation).

 The main focus of the package is to transform the core ad object tables into models with schemas that match the old Fivetran Facebook connector.